✓ Updated March 2026

 Bahrain Public Taxis (Red & White)

-These are the most common and readily available taxis in Bahrain.
-They are metered and a reliable way to get around most parts of the island, especially between major cities and attractions.
+These are the most common and reliable way to get around Bahrain for most travelers.
+They are metered and readily available throughout the country, especially at airports, hotels, and major attractions.

 Ride-Sharing Apps (Careem/Uber)